GeorgeTzannetos/georgetzannetos.github.io/_pages/about.md

   - /about.html
 ---

 <div align="justify">I am a researcher and a PhD candidate working in the area of Reinforcement Learning.
 I am member of the  <a href="https://machineteaching.mpi-sws.org/index.html">Machine Teaching Group</a> at the <a href="https://www.mpi-sws.org/">Max Planck Institute of Software Systems </a> working under the supervision of Dr. <a href="https://www.mpi-sws.org/people/adishs/">Adish Singla </a>.
 I am interested in making Reinforcement Learning agents train more efficiently with less interactions with their environment.
-We get inspired by human learning and we design curriculum strategies that help the agent learn faster. </div>
+We get inspired by human learning and we design curriculum strategies that help agents learn faster. </div>

 In the past, I have worked as a Data Scientist and Computer Vision Engineer in the industry.